layoutBox/PinLayout/README.md

 ###### Example:

-Layout using an anchors.
+Layout using an anchor.
 This example pins the view B topLeft anchor on the view A topRight anchor.

 ![](docs/example-anchors.png)